corkiejp/Corkiejp-notes-on-awesome-bluesky/morepages/bookmarksbookmarks.md

 ['Puskpin' 📌](https://bsky.app/profile/jaz.bsky.social/feed/my-pins) by [Jaz](https://bsky.app/profile/did:plc:q6gjnaw2blty4crticxkmujt) - Bookmarks!
 A feed of posts you've replied to with a 📌.
 Handy bookmark method as other external methods are limited to a device/browser!

 ## Desktop Browser

+Your desktop browser bookmarks is a method that doesn't get mentioned very often?
+As each post can be opened as a page in a new tab and bookmarked.
+If you have bookmark sync enabled in your browser, you may also have cross device usuage, but would require using a mobile browser instead of the app.